 - Not an ideal for large dogs

 About: If your best buddy is a power-chewing pupper, the Goughnuts Ring Toy may make an excellent soothing tool for your furry friend.
-The reinforced rubber ring is suitable for dogs weighing between 10 and 120 pounds, and it comes with a nifty safety indicator that’ll let you know when replacement is necessary.
+The reinforced rubber ring is suitable for dogs weighing between 10 and 120 pounds, and it is backed by the manufacturer’s lifetime warranty

 - Dog toy is made in the USA and comes with a lifetime guarantee